 South Wales Police is the UK's national lead on facial recognition, supported by millions of pounds in Home Office funding.
 Its use was subject to a legal challenge by Cardiff resident, Dr. Ed Bridges, and in 2020, the Court of Appeal found the technology had not been used in accordance with the law.

 The force is deploying the technology across Cardiff and south Wales, as well as loaning the technology to other police forces in the UK.
 The force has used the technology at festivals, concerts and sporting events.
 This resulted in fan protests ahead of matches and during.
-As part of 'Operation Advert', the force deployed the technology 15 times across Christmas markets in December 2023, and made just 3 arrests.
+As part of 'Operation Advert', the force deployed the technology 15 times across Christmas markets in December 2023, and made just three arrests.
+Force webpage

-Northamptonshire Police trialled LFR on 8 and 9 July 2023, with support from South Wales Police.
-The technology was used as part of the policing of the F1 Grand Prix at Silverstone Park.
-Prior to the deployment, the force said it would be used to combat "unlawful protest".
-Our Freedom of Information request found that of the 790 people on the watchlist, just 234 people were “wanted for arrest, either on a warrant and/or suspicion of criminal activity”, making it likely that many people on the watchlist were innocent protesters.
+Our Freedom of Information request request found that of the 790 people on the watchlist, just 234 people were “wanted for arrest, either on a warrant and/or suspicion of criminal activity”, making it likely that many people on the watchlist were innocent protesters.
 There were no positive alerts and no arrests made, despite over 400,000 people being scanned.
+The force deployed the technology again at the 2024 Grand Prix and again, made no arrests.
+Force webpage

 Humberside Police collaborated with Metropolitan Police to deploy live facial recognition at Hull docks in June 2018.
 No one was identified (except police officers aka ‘blue list’ for experimental purposes).
-(Link PDF)
+Link PDF

 Leicestershire Police was the first force in the UK to use live facial recognition software.
 This was at Download Festival in June 2015, where 90,000 festival-goers were checked against a Europol database.